Trusted WordPress tutorials, when you need them most.

 Easy Digital Downloads Website

-• With Easy Digital Downloads, you can accept credit card payments from Stripe, PayPal, Apple Pay, Google Pay, and other popular payment gateways like Braintree, with no additional monthly fees.
+• Accept credit card payments from Stripe, PayPal, Apple Pay, Google Pay, and other popular payment gateways like Braintree, with no additional monthly fees

-Why we recommend Easy Digital Downloads: It is the best plugin for creating a membership site that sells digital products.
-It comes with a built-in shopping cart system, recurring payments, and a library of addons to grow your business.
+Why we recommend Easy Digital Downloads: We included Easy Digital Downloads on this list because it’s the best plugin for creating a membership site that sells digital products.
+It comes with a built-in shopping cart system, recurring payments, and a library of add-ons to grow your business.

 4. MemberMouse